MabeDiaby/tic-tac-toe/README.md

 You're going to build your Tic-Tac-Toe game in two phases!
 We'll define the goals for each phase, but you should break these down into even smaller steps.

+We want to see A LOT of pseudocoding in here.
+How many squares do you need to create?
+How are you going to differentiate between player 1 and player 2?
+Take the time as a group, and individually, to plan out details for each step along the way.

+There are a plethora of different ways of doing each step of this process.
+There are no Right or Wrong answers, so long as it works.
+Challenge yourself and see what we can do!

 ### Phase 1: Player-scored Version

 - Build out a 3x3 grid with clickable squares.